CenterForDigitalHumanities/rerum/readme.md

    - RERUM is written in Java.
    - RERUM supports Java 1.6 and above.
    - RERUM uses MongoDB as its database.
+We are curretly using MongoDB 2.6.11.
    - RERUM uses HTTP protocol to do CRUD operations from the client.
    - RERUM doesn't support cross domain AJAX call, so the call must be initialized from a registered server.
    - HTTP requests must be open on port 80.